 Navigating your way through the world of small SUVs must be a flipping nightmare.
 But perhaps this one has a chance of standing out because unlike a Juke or Kona or Aircross (or T-Roc, HR-V, CH-R or any of the 4,304 others), it has heritage.

-The Vitara name has been plonked on the back of small, road-biased 4x4s since 1988, making it a ‘crossover’ before that blasted word had infiltrated just about every sector car market.
+The Vitara name has been plonked on the back of small, road-biased 4x4s since 1988, making it a ‘crossover’ before that blasted word had infiltrated just about every sector of the car market.
 Heck, there was a convertible Vitara decades before a convertible Evoque.

-That doesn’t mean this latest Vitara leads where others follow, though.
 Quite the opposite, in fact; to ensure this one’s a whole heap more competitive than the uninspiring car it replaced (back in 2015), it takes influence from the cars that arrived late to the soft-roading party but have since eaten all of the cake.

 So it looks and feels very car-like, where Vitaras of old built a slightly less rugged body upon Suzuki’s typically rugged underpinnings.
 This one is front-wheel drive as standard, with four-wheel drive an option, bringing with it a mode-selection dial that clicks through Snow, Sport, Auto and Lock modes depending on the terrain you’re traversing.
-Given you’ll have selected this over the all-conquering Jimny tucked in the other corner of the Suzuki showroom, we wonder if most of those will sit redundant.
-There’s kudos in them at least being offered, though, right?

 While this is a more stylised Vitara than ever (albeit minus the rhino spare wheel cover), it’s still a car that puts substance above all else.
 Climb inside and it’s tangibly short on glamour compared to all rivals bar a Dacia Duster.
 Its physical dials, simplistic trip computer and harsh materials could provide shell shock after its TFT-packed and soft touch-centric rivals.